Mahendra of Nepal: Political reforms

 After the 1962 war between China and India, Chinese troops occupied mountain areas east and west of Nepal in an attempt to resolve border disputes with India by simply occupying disputed territories.
 The reversal, Indian armed force were deployed in the country's northern border. and Indian diplomats were involved in the ministry as well as every decisions made by the Nepalese Government.
 King Mahendra played an important role to oust the Indian armed force from Nepali territory.
 Moreover, there were multiple representatives from India claiming that Nepal cannot handle its foreign policy and defense policy on its own.
 King Mahendra removed all the Indian representatives and politicians from the ministry and only kept Nepalese representatives.
 He was the first king to introduce constitution as the fundamental law in the country.
 King Mahendra incorporated the phrase 'Hindu Kingdom' in the newly introduced constitution.
 He scientifically divided Nepal into 14 administrative zones with 75 districts in it.
 In order to perform proper administration and to secure decentralization of power to every zone, each zones were appointed a zonal commissioners.
 This was the first decentralization of power in history of Nepal.
 There were more than 4000 villages and 35 municipalities.
 Every village was divided into nine wards and every municipalities were divided between 9-35 wards as per the size of the town.
 During his rule an extensive legal and judicial reforms were carried out.
 In order to provide good governance and social justice to people he nullified Royal courts and introduced local courts in 1961 through introduction of two new acts Petty States and Rulers Act and royal court nullification act (Nepali: राज्य रजौटा ऐन, २०१७ र राज्य अदालत उन्मूलन ऐन, २०१७) and introduced Supreme court in Nepal on 21 May 1956.
-Even though royalty act removed many smaller kings, it still recognized 17 small kings including that of Salyan, Bajhang, Jajarkot, Mustang, Bhirkot, Malneta and Darna.
+Even though royalty act removed, many rulers of the small kingdoms, it still recognized 17 small kingdoms including that of Salyan, Bajhang, Jajarkot, Mustang, Bhirkot, Malneta and Darna.
 King Mahendra publicly declared his will for rule of law in the nation.
 The Legal Practitioners Act, in 1968 was introduced to institutionalize this willingness of a systematic rule.
 He introduced the separation of power within the state by dividing legislative power to the Rastriya Panchayat, executive power to the Council of ministers and judicial power to the Supreme Court.
 The Commissions of Inquiry Act introduced in 1969 opened the legal means through which government could appoint various investigative committees for the purpose of making inquiries into matters of national importance He also established the Office of the Auditor General in Nepal by appointing the first auditor general in 1963 according to the Nepalese constitution of 1958.
 Section 77 and Section 78 of Part 13 of 1962 constitution provided a provision for establishment of Public Service Commission to employ and train government officials in the country.
 Section 78 (a b c) of Part 13 (a) of the same constitution made the arrangement of the Election Commission which later became the sole authority to regulate and conduct elections in the country.